raspberrypilearning/codebreaker/en/step_5.md

 --- task ---

-Create On line 40, make sure to keep the indentation and type:
+Create a loop which converts the number of times the letters appear into a percentage of the whole message.
+On line 39, make sure to keep the indentation and type:

 --- code ---
 ---